Financial-Times/origami-website/_specification-v1/sass.md

 ## Branding

 Origami components are used by products across the Financial Times Group.
-Some of these products or product groups require a distinct appearence or feature.
-To cater for these usecases Origami components **may** change their appearence by supporting one or more of the following brands:
+Some of these products or product groups require a distinct appearance or feature.
+To cater for these usecases Origami components **may** change their appearance by supporting one or more of the following brands:

 - master: FT branding for public ft.com sites and affiliates.
 - internal: Style suitable for internal products, tools, and documentation.
 - whitelabel: Base, structural styles only to build on and customise.

-A brand may be thought of as a theme, in that it uses Sass to change the appearence of a component.
-But it may also provide unique features with brand specifc Sass.
+A brand may be thought of as a theme, in that it uses Sass to change the appearance of a component.
+But it may also provide unique features with brand specific Sass.
 For an example see our [component brand documentation](/docs/components/branding/).

 A project chooses a brand by [setting the brand variable](/docs/components/branding/#configure-your-projects-brand), which affects all Origami components included by that project.
 If no brand is chosen the master brand is used by default.